Engee documentation

 No

-# Polar pattern frequencies (Hz) — frequency values for the polar radiation pattern of the acoustic element
+# Polar pattern frequencies (Hz) — frequency values for the polar radiation pattern of an acoustic element

 Real number